Restioson/TTD/README.md

 ## Installation
 To install the game, you will need Python 3.6, `arcade`, and `numpy` installed.
-It can be installed with `pip`
+They can be installed with `pip`

 ## Howto
 - Space to navigate tutorial
 - Number of preference for patient to triage (0 indexed!)
+- Space to skip pacient in triaging

 ![Epic tutorial](https://i.imgur.com/lFfwJVf.png "Save him")